-Prerequisite for rising 9th graders: Assessment of the St. Agnes Entrance Exam.
+Prerequisite for rising 9th graders: Assessment of the St. Agnes Entrance Exam and transcript from Junior High.
 In addition, students must be enrolled in Honors Algebra 1 or Honors Geometry.

 CHEMISTRY is designed to introduce students to the nature of chemistry, properties of matter and to build problem-solving skills through laboratory experimentation.
 The students learn to handle chemicals and laboratory equipment safely, and to observe, organize and record data, analyze results, and draw conclusions.
 Topics covered include atomic structure and compound formation, molecular behavior during chemical and physical changes, the periodic table, and the role of chemistry in daily life.
 One credit.
-Prerequisites: Students must (1) be enrolled in or have taken Algebra 2 and (2) must have completed Physics or Honors Biology.
+Prerequisites: Students must have completed Physics or Honors Biology.